Ryan Parent

 Ryan Parent (born March 17, 1987) is a Canadian former professional ice hockey defenceman who played for the Philadelphia Flyers and the Vancouver Canucks of the National Hockey League (NHL).
-He is currently an assistant coach with the Utica Comets.
+He is currently interim head coach with the Utica Comets.

 Playing career

 Parent who was born in Prince Albert, Saskatchewan, grew up in the remote town of Sioux Lookout, Ontario, playing minor hockey for the Flyers rep program until his minor bantam year.
 At age 15, he played AAA hockey for the Thunder Bay Kings Bantam team and was a teammate of future NHL'ers Tom Pyatt and Marc Staal.
-Parent was then signed by the Waterloo Siskins Jr.B. team for the 2002-03 season before being drafted by the Guelph Storm in the 1st round (8th overall) in the 2003 OHL Priority Selection.
+Parent was then signed by the Waterloo Siskins Jr. B. team for the 2002-03 season before being drafted by the Guelph Storm in the 1st round (8th overall) in the 2003 OHL Priority Selection.

 Parent was drafted by the Nashville Predators in the first round, 18th overall, in the 2005 NHL Entry Draft.
 After playing three seasons in the Ontario Hockey League with the Guelph Storm, Parent joined the Milwaukee Admirals for the 2006 American Hockey League playoffs.
 He returned to the Guelph Storm for the 2006–07 season.
 Parent also played on both Canada's 2006 and 2007 World Jr. Hockey Championship gold-medal winning teams.

 On February 15, 2007, Parent was traded along with Scottie Upshall, a 1st-round draft pick, and a 3rd-round draft pick to the Philadelphia Flyers in exchange for Peter Forsberg.
 On April 5, 2007, Parent made his NHL debut with the Flyers against the New Jersey Devils.
 He scored his first NHL goal during the 2009–10 season in a 7-4 Flyers loss against the Florida Panthers.

 Parent is considered a defensive specialist and he has been often compared to NHL players Scott Hannan and Robyn Regehr.
 He was nicknamed "Bernie" by his Flyers teammates because of former Flyers net minder Bernie Parent.
 The two are not related and pronounce their last names differently.